feiqiwang/planeGraph2tree/README.md

 ## Requirement
 This program could be run in Linux or Mac environment based on **R**.
 If you have not installed **R**, you can find it from https://www.r-project.org/ .
+If you want to run this program in Windows, please download and install **Git bash** from https://www.git-scm.com/download/win .

 **Before you use it**:
-This program will download a tree edit distance computation tool called **RTED** from http://tree-edit-distance.dbresearch.uni-salzburg.at/#download developed by [Pawlik et al.](https://arxiv.org/abs/1201.0230) .
+This program will download a tree edit distance computation tool called **RTED** from http://tree-edit-distance.dbresearch.uni-salzburg.at/#download developed by [Pawlik et al.](https://arxiv.org/abs/1201.0230) .Please make sure your **Terminal** or **Git bash** can use wget command.

 ## Usage
  - **STEP 1** :